 Lucy Frears and Erik Geelhoed

 In this chapter we explore whether locative media can develop a deeper connection with landscape.
-In the context of our research locative media is defined as multimedia content delivered through users’ mobile phones dependent on a user’s geographical location.
+In the context of our research, locative media is defined as multimedia content delivered through users’ mobile phones dependent on a user’s geographical location.
 The chapter draws on the analysis of and reflection on data collected from users of the Hayle Churks app (2013) created by Lucy Frears using app-making software AppFurnace by Calvium.
 The development of the app was partly funded by a Heritage Lottery Fund (HLF) grant and created as part of inter-disciplinary practice-based research supported by the European Social Fund (ESF) and Falmouth University.
 Hayle Churks was published on iTunes in December 2013 and won a national Collections Trust award in June 2014.
-The app can be downloaded over Wi-Fi onto an iPhone and contains over an hour of audio content that plays automaticallytriggered by GPS as the participant walks (walking includes wheelchair movement in this document) around the Hayle landscape.
+The app can be downloaded over Wi-Fi onto an iPhone and contains over an hour of audio content that plays automatically, triggered by GPS as the participant walks (walking includes wheelchair movement in this document) around the Hayle landscape.
 The audio content is accompanied by images such as archive photographs, old maps and a painting.
-In addition there is an on-screen map that geo-locates the ‘listener-walker-participant’ (Myers 2010: 70) at all times.
+In addition, there is an on-screen map that geo-locates the ‘listener-walker-participant’ (Myers 2010: 70) at all times.

-The audio content itself includes oral histories from the archive of Hayle Oral History Project (coordinated 200810), in addition to recordings made specifically for the app; a seven-part narrative called Minnie’s Story; a layered field recording loop (with sounds recorded around Hayle); a musical loop (also containing Hayle field recordings) and three original songs.
+The audio content itself includes oral histories from the archive of the Hayle Oral History Project (coordinated by Lucy in 2008-10), in addition to recordings made specifically for the app; a seven-part narrative called Minnie’s Story; a layered field recording loop (with sounds recorded around Hayle); a musical loop (also containing Hayle field recordings) and three original songs.
 The binaural background loops open up a hyper-real three-dimensional aural sphere (Miller in Cardiff, Miller and Christov-Bakargiev 2012) around the participant’s body pitching the senses out into the landscape to aid embodiment and the intertwining and interaction of human and landscape.
-The loop also performs the function of confirming the app is still working but most of all it provides texture by mixing ambient environmental sounds (such as seabirds calling and waves) that bleed in past the headphones to mix with the recorded digital sound to create what George Bures Miller refers to as ‘a third reality’ (Miller in Cardiff, Miller and Christov-Bakargiev 2012).
+The loop also performs the function of confirming the app is still working, but most of all it provides texture by mixing ambient environmental sounds (such as seabirds calling and waves) that bleed in past the headphones to mix with the recorded digital sound to create what George Bures Miller refers to as ‘a third reality’ (Miller in Cardiff, Miller and Christov-Bakargiev 2012).
 Reid and Hull describe the ‘synaesthetic confusion caused when you are not sure if a sound is real or virtual’ (2011:197) as a ‘magic moment’ (2011).

-Walking with the app the participant experiences an overlap between the landscape: the physical present and the digital pastpre-recorded oral histories, sound effects and archive images.
+Walking with the app, the participant experiences an overlap between the landscape: the physical present and the digital past, pre-recorded oral histories, sound effects and archive images.
 The participant slides through levels of immersion between physical and digital realities, both experienced simultaneously.

 Three-dimensional Merz collages by Kurt Schwitters (1887-1948) are a methodological inspiration.
-The artist, sound poet and sometime Dadaist used Merz to juxtapose, overlap and layer diverse elements and materials creating a textured, sculptural object (Dietrich 2006).
-As a methodological tool Merz reaches through the practice into data gathering.
-On two of the three occasions data were gathered, qualitative and quantitative data were layered, overlapped and juxtaposed to compare, and draw out meaning.
+The artist, sound poet and sometime Dadaist used Merz to juxtapose, overlap and layer diverse elements and materials creating a textured, sculptural object to which others could add (Dietrich 2006).
+As a methodological tool, Merz reaches through the practice into data gathering.
+On two of the three occasions data were gathered, qualitative and quantitative data were layered, overlapped and juxtaposed to compare, complement and draw out meaning.